Applications for our Small Grant are now open

 The Trustees at Leukaemia & Myeloma Research UK recognise that a limited amount of funds are available to distribute each year.
 The Trustees’ current funding priorities are to advance understanding of stem cells and how they can be used to treat blood cancer patients, particularly through stem cell transplants.

-Our research review comitee (RRC) comprises one Trustee and at least 4 scientists appointed by the Trust Board.
+Our Research Review Committee (RRC) comprises one Trustee or a representative from the Charity and at least 4 scientists appointed by the Trust Board.

 Scientist members of the RRC are volunteers appointed for a three-year term that may, at the discretion of the Trust Board, be extended for a further three years.